-After my death, they will put me in a coffin and they will take me to my chapel or whatever it is in a holy place, and they will keep me there, while waiting for God to give me the grace that one day will come to bury me and when the burial will come, they will pull me from the coffin and they will put me in my naked grave, that is to say, buried in my habit of the Third Order.
+After my death, they will put me in a coffin and take me to my chapel or whatever it is in a holy place, and they will keep me there, until God grants me the grace that one day comes to bury me and when burial will have come, I will be pulled out of the coffin and put in my grave naked, that is to say, buried in my Third Order garb.

 Rimouski, 10 September 1713